dougalferg/zarr_decompressor/README.md

 # zarr\_decompressor

-Hopefully a useful zarr decompressor for QCL IR datasets:
+Hopefully a useful zarr decompressor for QCL IR datasets that have been stored as ints and compressed using zarr:

 # Zarr Decompressor Toolkit